amshashankk/Golang-Documentation/GO_Installation.md

 #Overview

 GO is available to be installed on Win, Mac, and Linux platforms.
-You can download the binary of the latest GO version from the GO’s official download page – [!Download Go(https://golang.org/dl/)]
+You can download the binary of the latest GO version from the GO’s official download page –       ![Download Go(https://golang.org/dl/)]

 GO is available to be installed on Win, Mac, and Linux platforms.